netbox-community/go-netbox/docs/CustomLink.md

 ### NewCustomLink

-`func NewCustomLink(id int32, url string, display string, contentTypes []string, name string, linkText string, linkUrl string, created NullableTime, lastUpdated NullableTime, ) *CustomLink`
+`func NewCustomLink(id int32, url string, display string, objectTypes []string, name string, linkText string, linkUrl string, created NullableTime, lastUpdated NullableTime, ) *CustomLink`

 NewCustomLink instantiates a new CustomLink object This constructor will assign default values to properties that have it defined,